systemd/systemd/docs/FILE_DESCRIPTOR_STORE.md

 also in possession of the service itself, and it may (and is expected to) invoke any operations on it that it likes.

-The primary use case of this logic is to permit services to restart seamlessly (for example to update them to a newer version), without losing execution context, dropping pinned resources, terminating established connections or even just momentarily losing connectivity.
+The primary use-case of this logic is to permit services to restart seamlessly (for example to update them to a newer version), without losing execution context, dropping pinned resources, terminating established connections or even just momentarily losing connectivity.
 In fact, as the file descriptors can be uploaded freely at any time during the service runtime, this can even be used to implement services that robustly handle abnormal termination and can recover from that without losing pinned resources.

 Note that Linux supports the